Hole-in-the-Wall Gang: Description

 The Hole-in-the-Wall Gang was not simply one large organized gang of outlaws but rather was made up of several separate gangs, all operating out of the Hole-in-the-Wall Pass, using it as their base of operations.
-The gangs formed a coalition, each planning and carrying out its own robberies with very little interaction with the other gangs.
+The gangs formed a coalition, each planning and carrying out its own robberies with very little interaction with the others.
 At times, members of one gang would ride along with other gangs, but usually each gang operated separately, meeting up only when they were each at the hideout at the same time.

 Geographically, the hideout had all the advantages needed for a gang attempting to evade the authorities.
 It was easily defended and impossible for lawmen to access without detection by the outlaws concealed there.
 It contained an infrastructure, with each gang supplying its own food and livestock, as well as its own horses.
 A corral, livery stable, and numerous cabins were constructed, one or two for each gang.
-Anyone operating out of there adhered to certain rules of the camp, to include a certain way in handling disputes with other gang members, and never stealing from another gang's supplies.
-There was no leader with each gang adhering to its own chain of command.
+Anyone operating out of there adhered to certain rules of the camp, including a certain way of handling disputes with other gang members, and never stealing from another gang's supplies.
+There was no leader, with each gang adhering to its own chain of command.
 The hideout was also used for shelter and a place for the outlaws to lay up during the harsh Wyoming winters.